-A new RNA virus epidemic, with envelopes belonging to the Coronaviridae 1 family, capable of causing a severe acute respiratory syndrome coronavirus - 2 (SARS-CoV-2), at the end of 2019, emerged from China.
-Literature descriptions conceptualize "COVID-19" as an inflammatory storm, sustained by cytokines, of a multisystemic character 2.
+A new epidemic of RNA virus, with envelopes belonging to the Coronaviridae family1, capable of causing a severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2), at the end of 2019, emerged from China.
+Literature descriptions conceptualize "COVID-19" as an inflammatory storm, supported by cytokines, of a multisystemic character 2.

-Coronaviridae viruses (CoVs) are also known to manifest in other regions besides the respiratory tract, including the gastrointestinal tract and eye tissues 1.
+Viruses of the Coronaviridae family (CoVs) are also known to manifest in regions other than the respiratory tract, including the gastrointestinal tract and ocular tissues 1.
 In 2004, near the end of the SARS-CoV crisis, the polymerase chain reaction (PCR) in tears of patients with SARS-CoV infection demonstrated the presence of the virus.
-The discovery of SARS-CoV in tears was the first of its kind to emphasize the need for adequate precautions to prevent potential transmission through eye tissues and secretions 3.
+The discovery of SARS-CoV in tears was the first of its kind to emphasize the need for adequate precautions to prevent potential transmission through ocular tissues and secretions3.

-In cats and murine models, it is known that viruses of the Coronaviridae family are known to cause various ocular disorders, with conjunctivitis, anterior uveitis, retinitis and optic neuritis.
-In SARS-CoV-2, ocular pathology manifests, as expected, in different ways 3 .
+In cats and murine models, it is known that viruses of the Coronaviridae family are known to cause various ocular involvement, with conjunctivitis, anterior uveitis, retinitis and optic neuritis.
+In SARS-CoV-2, the ocular pathology manifests itself, as expected, in different ways 3.

-Recently, in the study "SERPICO-19", 54 patients among the 133 exposed were found to have retinal alterations, where the main alterations were microvascular, especially microhemorrhages and cotton wool exudates4.
-It is believed that this correlation between retinal manifestations and uveal and COVID-19 is related to the ACE 2 cell receptor, detected in the human retina, retinal pigmented epithelium, choroid, cornea and conjunctival epithelium ^{1,4}.
+Recently, in the "SERPICO-19" study, 54 patients

+were surveyed, among the 133 exposed, with retinal alterations, where the main alterations were microvascular, especially microhemorrhages and cotton-wool exudates 4.
+It is believed that this correlation between retinal manifestations and uveals and COVID-19 is related to the ACE 2 cell receptor, detected in the human retina, retinal pigment epithelium, choroid, cornea and conjunctival epithelium 14.

-A recent survey showed that the main eye complaints of patients with SARS-CoV-2 are dry eyes, blurred vision and foreign body sensation.
-It is believed that they are related much more to the more intense use of electronic devices in quarantine phases than to the infectious manifestation.
+A recent survey showed that the main ocular complaints of patients with SARS-CoV-2 are dry eyes, blurred vision and foreign body sensation.
+It is believed that they are much more related to the more intense use of electronic devices in quarantine phases than to the infectious manifestation.
 However, in some patients, keratoconjunctivitis was the first clinical manifestation5.
 Some studies indicate that the presentation of SARS-CoV-2 and keratoconjunctivitis may be associated with a more severe form of the disease ^{3,5}.
-May be present in conjunctival secretions,
+It may be present in conjunctival secretions, requiring greater attention and caution on the part of the patient and the multidisciplinary team that will manage the patient 3.